• About

 26 Thursday Feb 2015

-Posted by is this anything in quotation, Uncategorized
+Posted quotation, Uncategorized

-17 Tuesday Feb 2015
+in17 Tuesday Feb 2015

-Posted by is this anything in random thought, Uncategorized
+Posted random thought, Uncategorized

 balance, grief, illusion, love, thinking out loud, transience